bchainhub/payto-rl/README.md

 ##### `amount: string | null`

 Gets or sets the amount component of the PRL.
 Amount consists of the number of units and the currency delimited by `:`.

+##### `asset: string | null`

+Gets or sets the asset component of the PRL.
+Asset is the currency in the amount field.
+Can be ticker or smart contract address.

 ##### `bic: string | null`